mcnairsa/100-days-of-code/log.md

 I should have completed it several years ago.
 I skipped over it because I couldn't get my head around the idea of a Design System when there was no project to design for.
 Ho hum!
 Lesson learned.

 **Plan for tomorrow:**
-Move on to the Responsive Company Home Page project, an exercise in Flexbox.
+Move on to the Responsive Company Home Page project, an exercise in Flexbo.x

 **Pay Forward:**
 1. @Anastasiia on fCC Discord